AnonC0DER/AnonC0DER/README.md

 **At the moment**,
 <br>
 - 🐍 I'm working on back-end by django
-- 🌱 I’m learning Python REST APIs and Postgresql
+- 🌱 I’m learning Django rest framework and Postgresql
 - 💬 Ask me about python, django, redis, all python telegram libraries

 ---